Heart Like a Wheel (film): Plot

 In 1956, Schenectady, New York, waitress Shirley Roque marries auto mechanic Jack Muldowney over the mild objections of her singer father Tex, who wants her to be self-sufficient rather than having to rely on a husband.
 Jack buys a gas station, Shirley becomes a housewife, and they have a son.

 For fun, Jack races his hot rod against others on deserted stretches of road late at night.
 One time, Shirley talks him into letting her drive.
 She wins and continues winning.
 A chance encounter with professional driver "Big Daddy" Don Garlits inspires her to look for sponsorship from one of the major car manufacturers, despite her husband's skepticism.
-As this is the late 1950s, a pretty housewife is not taken seriously, especially since there are no women professional drivers, but when she returns home, Jack tells her that he can build her a dragster.
+As this is the late 1950s, a pretty housewife is not taken seriously, especially since no women are professional drivers, but when she returns home, Jack tells her that he can build her a dragster.

 In 1966, she is ready.
 She still needs to get three signatures before she can get her National Hot Rod Association (NHRA) license, nearly impossible in the macho racing world.
 Finally, Garlits (seeing an opportunity to broaden the sport's popularity) signs, followed by funny car driver Connie Kalitta, who has his own reasons; Connie talks a reluctant third driver into going along.
 In her first attempt to qualify for a race, she sets a track record.
 Later, during a dinner with their respective spouses, Connie gets her alone, makes a pass at her, and she slaps him in the face.

-Shirley becomes successful, racing on weekends, but when Connie decides to move up to Top Fuel dragsters, she wants to buy his funny car and compete year round.
+Shirley becomes successful, racing on weekends, but when Connie decides to move up to Top Fuel dragsters, she wants to buy his funny car and compete year-round.
 This exhausts Jack's tolerance for Shirley's racing activity, as he feels neglected, and they separate.

 Connie and Shirley become involved romantically, despite his continual philandering.
-In a 1973 race, Shirley's funny car is destroyed and she is seriously burned.
+In a 1973 race, Shirley's funny car is destroyed, and she is seriously burned.
 When Connie is suspended indefinitely by the NHRA for fighting on her behalf, she tells him that she is going to Top Fuel.
 He becomes her crew chief.
 She wins her first NHRA national event in 1976, then the World Championship in 1977.
 Finally, tired of Connie's womanizing, she drops him from her team.
 Angry, he successfully pursues reinstatement by the NHRA.

 Shirley, with little sponsorship and an inexperienced crew, has two lean years, but she rebounds in 1980.
 She races against Connie in that year's NHRA championship final.
 She is victorious, and they reconcile.
 Jack, her ex-husband (who had watched the victory on TV), gives her a private cheer.